James A. Ryder: Early life

 Ryder returned to the United States in 1829, where he took up a professorship in philosophy and theology at Georgetown, to teach Jesuit scholastics.
 He was named the prefect of studies, where he implemented an overhaul of the curriculum under the direction of President Thomas F. Mulledy; he was simultaneously made vice president of the school.
 It was during this time that Ryder founded the Philodemic Society, of which he became the first president.

 Founded on January 17, 1830, it was the first collegiate debating society in the United States, and it was Ryder who selected the name.
 He was also appointed by Peter Kenney as minister and admonitor to Mulledy.
 In this role, he received a severe lecture from Kenney in 1832 for not properly welcoming six Belgian Jesuits who arrived at the college.
 In 1834, Ryder became a professor of rhetoric at the university.

 In an 1835 speech to Catholics in Richmond, Virginia, he called upon Catholics to defend national unity, which included opposing the efforts of Northern abolitionists to abolish slavery in the South; he warned Catholics that they would themselves become victims of persecution if their "glorious system of national independence" were to be overthrown.
 The group gathered resolved that "slavery in the abstract" was evil, but that Catholic citizens were obligated to support the civil institutions of the United States.
+However, they also celebrated "the determination [of] our Southern brethren, in not condescending to discuss the question of slavery with those [Northern] fanatics."